hs-1971423-kimjihun/Project_LAB/README.md

 > ⚠️ **Beta Feature Notice**
 >
 > This branch provides support for Tailwind CSS v4 and utilizes unreleased HeroUI packages (see [HeroUI PR #4656](https://github.com/heroui-inc/heroui/pull/4656)).
 These changes are experimental and may be subject to breaking changes until the packages are officially released.
 Use this branch at your own risk.
+Make sure to use the `--legacy-peer-deps` flag when running `npm install`

 You can deploy directly to Vercel: [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/import/project?template=https://github.com/Siumauricio/nextui-dashboard-template)